-She has coached her players to four NCAA Division III Singles Championships (Mary Ellen Gordon in 2003 and 2004, Lorne McManigle in 2009, and Gabrielle Clark in 2012 and 2014 and Ysabel Gonzalez-Rico in 2019) and a doubles pairing to four consecutive NCAA national titles (2001-04).
-Bryant's players have won a total of 86 All-America awards and 12 conference Most Valuable Player honors.
+She has coached her players to six NCAA Division III Singles Championships (Mary Ellen Gordon in 2003 and 2004, Lorne McManigle in 2009, Gabrielle Clark in 2012 and 2014 and Ysabel Gonzalez-Rico in 2019) and a doubles pairing to four consecutive NCAA national titles (2001-04).
+Bryant's players have won a total of 89 All-America awards and 13 conference Most Valuable Player honors.

 Bryant was selected the National Division III Coach of the Year by the Intercollegiate Tennis Association in 2003, and the ITA regional Division III Coach of the Year in 2002, 2003, 2004, 2011 and 2016.
 She and her assistants have been honored 13 times as the conference Coaching Staff of the Year by the University Athletic Association, most recently in 2018.

 She led Emory to its sixth consecutive appearance in the NCAA Championship match in 2018, falling to Claremont-Mudd-Scrips, 5-4, in a hard fought title match.
 Bryant saw three players selected to the NCAA Individual Championships field with senior Bridget Harding and freshman Ysabel Gonzalez-Rico advancing to the semifinal round in the doubles competition.
 Earlier in the season, she captured the program's sixth straight and 29th overall UAA title and was named the UAA Coaching Staff of the Year for the 13th time.